ibm-watson-data-lab/hybrid-cloud-tutorial/tutorial/tutorial.md

 ## How secure gateway works

+One gateway can connect to many on-premise data sources.
+In this tutorial, we're using Bluemix, IBM's cloud platform to create the gateway.
+Here's a simplified version of what we're doing here in Part 1:

-1. When you create a new Secure Gateway on Bluemix, you are given a gateway id that will be used to start the gateway client in the on-prem network
+1. We'll create a new Secure Gateway on Bluemix, which generates a gateway ID.
+We'll use that ID to start the gateway client in our on-premise network.

-2. Optionally add additional security by enforcing the use of a security token when starting the client
+    _**Optional, but smart:** You can add additional security by enforcing the use of a security token when starting the client._
-3. Start the gateway client
+3. Start the gateway client.
-4. Create one or more destinations to your on-prem database servers.
-Each destination will be assigned its own port on the proxy server.
+4. Create one or more destinations (data sources) to your on-prem database servers.
+Each destination will have its own port on the proxy server.
-5. Access your data from your bluemix app, through the url given for each destination
+5. Test the connection by accessing your data from your a browser or a bluemix app, through the url given for each destination.

-The following diagram denotes how the different pieces connect together.
+Here's how the different pieces connect together.
 <p align="center"><img src="images/secure_gateway_diagram.png"/></p>

 ## Set up a secure gateway